mlw157/eos-bot/README.md

+### UPDATE DISCLAIMER This is really old code that I programmed when I was learning.
+It has a bunch of spaghetti code, I know

 # eos-bot
 ### Discord bot developed in C# for the game ARK Survival Evolved, capable of showing and tracking the players in every official pvp server.